PaulLerner/ViQuAE/EXPERIMENTS.rst

 another representation for the full image), you should:
  - ``filter`` the dataset so that you don’t evaluate on irrelevant questions (e.g. those were the search is done with ArcFace because a face was detected)
- - evaluate at the *document-level* instead of passage-level as in the CORIA paper
+ - evaluate at the *document-level* instead of passage-level as in the Cross-modal paper (ECIR 24)

 See the following instructions.

 Cross-modal results
 ^^^^^^^^^^^^^^^^^^^
-To reproduce the article-level results of the CORIA paper, you can use a config very similar to ``experiments/ir/viquae/dpr+clip-cross-modal/config_test.json`` although the results will **not** be mapped to corresponding passage indices, and the relevance of the article will be evaluated directly through the "document" ``reference_key``:
+To reproduce the article-level results of the Cross-modal paper (ECIR 24), you can use a config very similar to ``experiments/ir/viquae/dpr+clip-cross-modal/config_test.json`` although the results will **not** be mapped to corresponding passage indices, and the relevance of the article will be evaluated directly through the "document" ``reference_key``: